-4 Conclusion
+4. Conclusion

-Acquisitions of one firm's stock by a rival firm have been traditionally treated under Section 7 of the Clayton Act which condemns such acquisitions when their effect "may be substantially to lessen competition."
-However, the third paragraph of this section effectively exempts investments made "solely for investment."
-As argued in Gilo (2000), antitrust agencies and courts, when applying this exemption, did not conduct full-blown examinations as to whether such passive investments among rivals may substantially lessen competition.26
+• Acquisitions of one firm's stock by a rival firm have been traditionally treated under Section 7 of the Clayton Act, which condemns such acquisitions when their effect "may be substantially to lessen competition."
+However, the third paragraph of Section 7 effectively exempts investments made "solely for investment."
+As argued in Gilo (2000), antitrust agencies and courts, when applying this exemption, did not conduct full-blown examinations as to whether such passive investments among rivals might substantially lessen competition.24

-In this paper we have shown that an across the board lenient attitude towards passive investments in rivals may be misguided.
+In this article we have shown that an across-the-board lenient attitude toward passive investments in rivals may be misguided.
 These investments may facilitate tacit collusion, especially when they are multilateral, are in firms that are not industry mavericks, and are by firms in which mavericks hold either direct or indirect stakes.
 In addition, we showed that direct investments by firms' controllers in rivals may either substitute investments by the firms themselves or facilitate collusion further, especially when the controllers have small stakes in their own firms.
 On the other hand, if a firm's controller holds a stake in a rival firm, passive investment by this rival in the controller's firm warrants a lenient antitrust approach.
 We believe that antitrust courts and agencies should take account of these factors when considering cases involving passive investments among rivals.

-Throughout the paper we have focused exclusively on the effect of PCO on the ability of firms to engage in (tacit) price fixing.
-However, if in addition to price fixing firms can also divide the market among themselves, then they would clearly be able to sustain collusion for a larger set of discount factors since they would have more instruments (the collusive price and the market shares).
+Throughout the article we have focused exclusively on the effect of PCO on the ability of firms to engage in (tacit) price fixing.
+However, if in addition to price fixing firms can also divide the market among themselves, then they would clearly be able to sustain collusion for a larger set of discount factors, since they would have more instruments (the collusive price and the market shares).
 In particular, it would be possible to relax the incentive constraints of maverick firms by increasing their market shares at the expense of firms with nonbinding incentive constraints.
-This suggests in turn that in the presence of market sharing schemes, firms may have an incentive to become industry mavericks in order to receive a larger share of the market.
-As our analysis shows, one way to become an industry maverick is to avoid
+This suggests in turn that in the presence of market-sharing schemes, firms may have an incentive to become industry mavericks in order to receive a larger share of the market.
+As our analysis shows, one way to become an industry maverick is to avoid investing in rivals.25 Interestingly, this implies that beside the fact that market-sharing schemes are harder to enforce (firms need to commit to ration their sales) and are more susceptible to antitrust scrutiny, they have another drawback in that they discourage PCO.